-Required Element 5.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: All Programs: All programs: All Programs: The requirements for program preceptors must include: a.
+Required Element 5.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: The requirements for program preceptors must include: a.
 The education and experience needed to provide appropriate guidance for supervised experiential learning.
 Preceptors must be licensed, as appropriate, to meet state and federal regulations or credentialed, as needed, in the area in which they are supervising students and must be qualified to serve as educators and professional role models. b.
 Orientation to the mission, goals and objectives of the nutrition and dietetics program, the ACEND Standards and required competencies.
-Describe how program ensures preceptors meet state licensure laws and federal requirements.
+All Programs: Describe how program ensures preceptors meet state licensure laws and federal requirements.
 Note: Preceptors are not required by ACEND to hold an RDN or NDTR credential, unless required for their position.
 Describe the orientation, including the process and timeline, for new preceptors to mission, goals, objectives and ACEND's accreditation standards and competencies.
-Discuss how and when training on strategies to recognize biases in self and others has been conducted for all preceptors Examples of orientation materials, such as handbook, orientation outline or checklist including orientation to mission, goals, objectives of the program, and the ACEND Standards and competencies.
+Discuss how and when training on strategies to recognize biases in self and others has been offered for all preceptors All programs: Examples of orientation materials, such as handbook, orientation outline or checklist including orientation to mission, goals, objectives of the program, and the ACEND Standards and competencies.
 [Programs applying for candidacy provide draft materials].
-Examples of training agendas that demonstrate preceptors are trained on the strategies to recognize and monitor biases in self and others and how to reduce Evidence that orientation and training has been completed (agenda, outline, and/or materials covered in orientation).
+All Programs: Evidence that orientation has been completed and training on the strategies to recognize and monitor bias in self and others and how to reduce instances of microaggressions and discrimination has been offered c.
+Program preceptors must be trained on strategies to recognize and monitor biases in self and others and reduce instances of microaggressions and discrimination. and how that training addresses strategies to reduce instances of microaggressions and discrimination. (agenda, outline, and/or materials covered in orientation).
 [Not required of programs applying for candidacy].
-Evidence of preceptor
+Evidence of preceptor credentials appropriate to precepting responsibilities (use individual curriculum vitae/resume or optional template titled "Preceptor Qualifications").